 Not here, with me, or with the people who truly love you.
 Let it be if today is a “cry in the shower” kind of day.

-If you feel joy tomorrow, let that live, too.
+If you feel joy tomorrow, let that be too.
 There’s no wrong way to feel; it’s just your way.

 5. God Is Still Near

 You may not feel him, heck, you may even be angry or numb.
-But Scripture whispers what your heart might need to hear: The Lord is close to the brokenhearted and saves those who are crushed in spirit.”
+But Scripture whispers what your heart might need to hear: The Lord is close to the brokenhearted and saves those who are crushed in spirit —Psalm 34:18

 You Don’t Have to Heal Alone

-You were never meant to carry this by yourself.
+You were never meant to carry all of this by yourself.

-And if you’re here reading this, know I’m here for you too.
-This space and words were created to remind you that you matter, your healing matters, and you can receive help.
+And if you are here reading this, know that you are not alone here either.
+This space was created to remind you that you matter, your healing matters, and you are allowed to receive help.

 Dr. Janet